Frequently Asked Questions

 Welcome to the Frequently Asked Questions (FAQ) page.
 General information about MC Governance and each of the governance councils can be found on this website.
 See below for more specific questions.

 Do you have a question that is not addressed here?
-Email a question to the Governance Coordinator, Tacy Holliday, at Tacy.Holliday@montgomerycollege.edu.
+Email a question to the Director of Governance, Tacy Holliday, at Tacy.Holliday@montgomerycollege.edu.

 Q: Where can I find meeting dates and times for each council?

 A: Visit the Governance Calendar page to see a list of all upcoming governance events, or visit the "Meeting Dates, Agendas, and Minutes" page on a given council's website to find council-specific meeting dates.